bigdatasciencegroup/Pentagon_Papers_Entity_Extraction/README.md

 Contact: lphegley5@gmail.com
 Date of Creation: 2021/11/01

 NOTICE: The Pentagon Papers are the works of the U.S. Government.
-I do not claim copyright on the text files derived from the Pentagon Papers, but have used them for academic research under the "Fair Use" clause.

 You can access the original Pentagon Paper PDFs at the National Archives: <https://www.archives.gov/research/pentagon-papers>.
 Please note that the National Archives files are photocopies of the documents, and have not been OCR'd.
 I have made fully avaliable the OCR'd Pentagon Paper's Text Files, which I estimate to be about 60-80% correct.
 I used ABBYFineReader (through my University Library) to complete the OCR using the pattern recognition.
 The documents are not perfect, but it hopefully is better than starting from scratch.